ycpcs/cs320-spring2025/syllabus.md

 **The following policy pertains to homework and graded (individual) programming assignments/labs in this course:**

 All homework assignments and graded (individual) programming assignments/labs are to be completed individually.
-I encourage you to discuss high level concepts and strategies with other students, but any work you submit **must be yours alone**.
+We encourage you to discuss high level concepts and strategies with other students, but any work you submit **must be yours alone**.

 Because the **INDIVIDUAL** assignments/labs are essential for working towards and demonstrating the achievement of the course outcomes, you must solve them on your own.
 You may discuss the problem and high-level (pseudo-code) approaches to solving the problem with other students.
 You may *not*, under any circumstances, discuss or share concrete implementation techniques or code.
 Examples of forbidden types of collaboration include, but are not limited to: looking at another student's code, allowing another student to see your code, viewing and/or using code from an external source such as a web page, discussing the use of specific API functions to solve a problem, giving or receiving help debugging specific code.

 Direct copying of code or other work from other students, web sites, or other sources **is absolutely forbidden under any circumstances**.

 Any sources (books, websites, articles, fellow students, ChatGPT, etc.) that you consult in completing an assignment **must be properly acknowledged**.
-In general, I strongly discourage you from using any resource not explicitly listed in the course syllabus or on the course web page.
+In general, we strongly discourage you from using any resource not explicitly listed in the course syllabus or on the course web page.
 When you work on a programming assignment, it must be **your** program, not your adaptation of someone else's program.

 With regard to using **ChatGPT** - athough we will be using ChatGPT extensively in class, with the exception of the ChatGPT and HTML/CSS labs, you are **strictly prohibited** from using ChatGPT (or any other AI code assistant) for **any of the other individual labs**.
-I may modify that policy as the semester progresses, but it is still imperative that you learn how to read code that is not your own, modify and extend that code, and learn how to troubleshoot your own mistakes.  **If I suspect that a student has used ChatGPT to assist in their individual labs, I reserve the right to ask then to explain to me (and perhaps the class) how their code works, and how they arrived at their solution.**
+We may modify that policy as the semester progresses, but it is still imperative that you learn how to read code that is not your own, modify and extend that code, and learn how to troubleshoot your own mistakes.  **If we suspect that a student has used ChatGPT to assist in their individual labs, we reserve the right to ask then to explain to us (and perhaps the class) how their code works, and how they arrived at their solution.**

 You are allowed to (and expected to) work with the members of your team on team assignments and the team project.
-I will generally give you explicit permission to use the code supplied through examples, labs, and solutions for your team projects.
-In fact, I will encourage you to use that code as a basis for starting your project, if you happen to be working in Java and Eclipse.
+We will generally give you explicit permission to use the code supplied through examples, labs, and solutions for your team projects.
+In fact, we will encourage you to use that code as a basis for starting your project, if you happen to be working in Java and Eclipse.

 All labs, quizzes, and exams **must** be completed individually.